 From Southern California to Hendersonville, Tennessee

 Eric K. Fox is the Owner of Fox Law in Hendersonville, Tennessee.
-He grew up in Newport Beach, California where he graduated from Corona del Mar High School in the top of his class.
-After high school, Eric went on to attend Cal Berkeley where he obtained a Bachelor of Arts degree with a double major in Rhetoric & Conflict Studies; as well as a minor in Music.
+He grew up in Newport Beach, California where he graduated from Corona del Mar High School.
+After high school, Eric went on to attend Cal Berkeley where he obtained a Bachelor of Arts degree with a double major in Rhetoric & Peace & Conflict Studies, as well as a minor program in Music.
 He took advantage of prestigious graduate level course offerings at U.C.
-Berkeley in the Rhetoric Department, including Persuasive Discourse, the Rhetorical Tradition, and Rhetoric and Legal Theory.
+Berkeley in the Rhetoric Department, including Persuasive Discourse, the Rhetorical Tradition, and Rhetoric and Legal Theory, which had a major impact on his worldview.

 Before moving on to law school, Eric had worked as a semi-professional musician, an inner city school teacher, and a contract legal assistant at various law firms, including a prestigious boutique law firm in Newport Beach (Irell & Manella).
-Law is a field which Eric had strongly considered since he was a youngster studying Constitutional Law at University of California at Irvine (through the Pegasus Program) while in Junior High.
-His later experience as a legal assistant affirmed this career path.
-When he took the Law School Admissions Exam, he scored in the top 5% nationally for that sitting of the exam.
+Law is a field which Eric had strongly considered since he was in junior high school student studying Constitutional Law at University of California at Irvine (through the Pegasus Program).

 After graduation from Georgetown Law, Eric planned on traveling through Tennessee on his way back to California from Washington D.C.
-As he researched the state, Eric concluded that Middle Tennessee was an ideal region for him to start a family and pursue his goals in legal practice.
-Those professional goals include practicing law with compassion for those in need of assistance and in a manner which is faithful to his Christian walk.
-He strives to be faithful to his clients, and consistent with the highest legal standards of ethics and excellence.
+As he researched the state, Eric concluded that Middle Tennessee was an ideal region for him to pursue his goals in legal practice.
 Eric graduated from Georgetown Law in May of 2002; he sat for and passed the Tennessee Bar Exam that summer.

 Since his time in law school, Eric had anticipated starting his own firm.
 To obtain experience, Eric worked for the Public Defender’s Office in Gallatin, and then a small Bankruptcy firm.
 He moved from Nashville to Hendersonville in June of 2003, and opened his current office as the Law Office of Eric K. Fox on January 1, 2004.

-Eric is married to Rachel Fox, whom he met at their local church, where they are both active members.
-They serve together in the Pre-School ministry.
-They live in Hendersonville with their daughter, Bailey.
+Eric is married to legal assistant Rachel Fox, whom he met at their local church.
+They live in Hendersonville with their daughter.

 Representative Cases and Experience